Unified Description of Pseudoscalar Meson Structure from Light to Heavy Quarks: Applications to Meson Observables

 \subsection{Light-Front Wave Function}

-Following the formalism developed in Ref.~\cite{Albino:2022gzs}, the algebraic model has demonstrated remarkable versatility in the computation of light-front wave functions (LFWFs) for pseudoscalar mesons spanning from the light to the heavy sector.
-In what follows, we summarize the general procedure for obtaining the meson’s LFWF and highlight its connection with parton distribution amplitudes (PDAs).
+Following the formalism developed in Refs.~\cite{Albino:2022gzs,Almeida-Zamora:2023bqb}, the algebraic model has demonstrated remarkable versatility in the computation of light-front wave functions (LFWFs) for pseudoscalar mesons spanning from the light to the heavy sector.
+In what follows, we summarize the general procedure for obtaining the pseudoscalar meson's LFWF and highlight its connection with PDA.

 In the light-front formalism, hadronic bound states are described by wave functions that depend explicitly on the longitudinal momentum fraction carried by each constituent and their transverse momenta.
-These LFWFs encode the full dynamical information of the system and serve as a direct bridge between the Bethe–Salpeter amplitude (BSA) and experimentally accessible observables such as parton distribution amplitudes (PDAs), parton distribution functions (PDFs), and generalized parton distributions (GPDs) \cite{Brodsky:1997de,Diehl:2003ny}.
-Within the algebraic model, the Nakanishi Integral Representation (NIR) provides a natural framework to project the covariant BSA onto the light front, ensuring that the resulting LFWFs retain the analytic structure and symmetry properties of the underlying Dyson–Schwinger and Bethe–Salpeter framework \cite{Carbonell:2010tz,Frederico:2011ws}.
+These LFWFs encode the full dynamical information of the system and serve as a direct bridge between the Bethe–Salpeter amplitude and experimentally accessible observables such as PDAs, PDFs, and GPDs \cite{Brodsky:1997de,Diehl:2003ny}.
+Within the algebraic model, the NIR provides a natural framework to project the covariant BSA onto the light-front, ensuring that the resulting LFWFs retain the analytic structure and symmetry properties of the underlying Dyson–Schwinger and Bethe–Salpeter framework \cite{Carbonell:2010tz,Frederico:2011ws}.
 By expressing the BSA as an integral over the Nakanishi weight function, one obtains closed-form expressions for the LFWFs that are consistent with confinement and chiral symmetry breaking, while remaining computationally tractable \cite{dePaula:2016oct,Mezrag:2016hnp}.
-This formalism thus enables a unified, model-independent approach to describe hadron structure both in momentum space and on the light front.
+This formalism thus enables a unified, model-independent approach to describe hadron structure both in momentum space and on the light-front.

-The light-front wave function encapsulates the internal structure of mesons in terms of quark and antiquark momentum fractions and transverse momenta.
+The LFWFs encapsulates the internal structure of mesons in terms of quark and antiquark momentum fractions and transverse momenta.
 It can be obtained from the covariant Bethe–Salpeter amplitude through its projection onto the light-front hypersurface, which effectively isolates the valence component of the bound state.
-The projection reads
+For a pseudscalar meson $\mathrm{M}$, the corresponsing LFWF is obtained through the projection

 where the four-momentum integral has been decomposed as